Truth, Not Lies

 Note that the NT writings are from a culture and mindset that is closer to our thinking than anything from the OT.
 We are still heavily influenced by Greek thought and reasoning, and that is the context from which the NT was written.
 This is not so for the OT.
 We should therefore be very careful and cautious about assuming we understand OT context, culture and thought.

-The book of Hebrews repeatedly argues this and that Jesus is better than anything in the OT: better than angels, better than Moses, the best priest for us to God, and more.
+The book of Hebrews repeatedly argues this point and argues that Jesus is better than anything in the OT: better than angels, better than Moses (and the laws he brought), better than the Jewish priests (and how they intermediated between the people and God), and more.

 We are explicitly told in the NT that the writers of the OT were prevented from fully understanding God.
 We are told in the NT that even direct revelation from God to any people before Christ had veiled the full nature of God.
 So even things like the Ten Commandments (which is the essence of the Old Covenant) does not fully reveal God to us.
 Only Jesus Christ fully reveals God to us by what he said and what he did.